r2e-project/r2e/README.md

 ## Key Concept: Equivalence Test Harnesses

-R2E introduces the concept of **Equivalence Tests**.
-An **Equivalence Test** is a test that checks if two pieces of code are equivalent.
+R2E introduces **Equivalence Tests**, a test that checks if two pieces of code are equivalent.
 In the context of R2E, an **Equivalence Test** checks if the output of a function/method in a repository is the same as the output of the generated code for the same function/method.
+Here's an overview of the key principles of R2E:

 | **Principle** | **Description** |
 |---------------|-----------------|